Asia's First Web3 Health Management Platform Live4well Celebrates Global Launch With Sportive Income Campaign

-Live4Well to give away 10 iPhone 15 Pro to users just by staying active

-HONG KONG SAR - Media OutReach - 10 November 2023 - Live4Well , a pioneering wellness app that combines fitness with earning potential, is celebrating its global launch with an innovative 'Sportive Income' campaign.
+(MENAFN- Media OutReach Newswire) HONG KONG SAR - Media OutReach - 10 November 2023 - Live4Well , a pioneering wellness app that combines fitness with earning potential, is celebrating its global launch with an innovative "Sportive Income" campaign.

 In a unique initiative to inspire more individuals to adopt a healthier lifestyle, Live4Well is offering users a golden opportunity to win 10 iPhone 15 Pros , simply by staying active.